icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 to the temperature of saturation of the air stream.
 Thus both the additional requirements of the heat-transfer study can be satisfied through use of the condensation method of forming the ice.
-Therefore for this investigation ice was caused to form on the cold plate by in- creasing the humidity of the air stream by means of steam injection.
+Therefore for this investigation ice was caused to form on the cold plate by increasing the humidity of the air stream by means of steam injection.
 When the dew point of the air stream exceeded the surface temperature of the cold plate, condensation in the form of a dense frost-like ice formation occurred, as shown in figure 3.